rochaskingdom/100-days-of-code/log.md

 ### Day 8: November 12, 2018

-**Today's Progress**: I worked a bit on the second Responsive Web Design project, so I started with Javascript Algorithms Certification and Data Structures.
+**Today's Progress**: I worked a bit on the 2nd Responsive Web Design project, so I started with Javascript Algorithms Certification and Data Structures.
 For now Basic Javascript, advancing more every day!